 The Monitoring Officer will consider and determine applications for dispensations submitted by Board Members.
-Having regard to the views of any appointed Independent Person(s).

-Advising whether Executive Committee decisions are within the Budget and Policy Framework.
-The Monitoring Officer will advise whether decisions of the executive Committee are in accordance with the Budget and Policy Framework.
-(The Finance Officer has similar responsibilities).
 Providing advice.
 The Monitoring Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety and probity to all Board members.